Strong interactions in air showers: Summary

 Sectors that break the electroweak symmetry dynamically also come with other candidates for the projectiles.
 These can be bound states of the new strongly interacting sector but also new heavy leptons needed to cancel anomalies.
 First of all, they do not see the GZK cutoff predicted for ordinary hadrons.
 (On photons from the cosmic microwave background nuclei photo-disintegrate, while protons are exited and radiate off pions.)
 The bound states of a new sector are much more deeply bound.
 Hence, the scale of the cutoff is correspondingly higher.
-If, on top, they are electrically neutral any such process is delayed even further.
 (A similar statement holds for neutrinos.)
 What the cross section is concerned, their constituents can couple directly to the technigluons and the corresponding suppression of the cross section drops out.
-To the contrary, quantum chromodynamics receives a two-fold penalty; apart from models where the techniquarks carry also ordinary colour it cannot couple directly to the constituents anymore, and, moreover, the momentum scale set by the bound-state wave function is much larger than the fundamental scale of quantum chromodynamics, which makes its gauge coupling very small.
-If one could isolate such events, even the onset of the HERA-like growth of the cross section could be visible.
-If the GZK cutoff were effective for ordinary hadrons, all trans-GZK events could be of the nature described here.
-Taken the other way round, given that bound states of a new strongly interacting sector do not see the GZK cutoff predicted for ordinary hadrons and in the absence of a fundamental reason why particles can practically not be accelerated to trans-GZK energies, the small number of observed trans-GZK events seems to indicate that these bound states are not stable enough to make it to our atmosphere in great numbers.
-The heavy leptons couple without big suppression to the technigluon sector through the analogue of a large Yukawa coupling.
+At the same time, quantum chromodynamics receives a two-fold penalty; apart from models where the techniquarks carry also ordinary colour it cannot couple directly to the constituents anymore, and, moreover, the momentum scale set by the bound-state wave function is much larger than the fundamental scale of quantum chromodynamics, which makes its gauge coupling very small.
+(If one could isolate such events, even the onset of the HERA-like growth of the cross section mediated by the technigluon ladder could be visible.)\\ Moreover, the aforementioned reduction of the QCD cross section is not compensated by the increase of the technicolour cross section.
+Thus, the overall cross section is reduced.
+Hence, such a highly energetic projectile can initiate the air shower deeper in the atmosphere.
+To the contrary, a projectile interacting with the full QCD cross section can only penetrate that deeply at smaller centre-of-mass energies, where the QCD cross section is smaller.\\ Furthermore, since the new bound states do not see the ordinary GZK-cutoff, there should be trans-GZK events if these new bound states are sufficiently stable and there is no reason---coincidental (no accelerator in the vicinity) or fundamental (no possible acceleration mechanism)---why they cannot be accelerated to higher energies.
+(Whether the GZK mechanism is at work for ordinary hadrons, i.e., whether there are actually hadrons decelerated by it from super- to sub-GZK energies, could be checked by trying to observe the secondary particles emitted in the process.) \\ The heavy leptons couple without big suppression to the technigluon sector through the analogue of a large Yukawa coupling.
 The direct coupling of all these non-hadronic projectiles to the strongly interacting sector also allows for their efficient acceleration at the source.
 Light neutrinos offer a different glance at \DEWSB~extensions of the standard model.
 In the absence of (the analogue) of a large Yukawa coupling they couple democratically to quarks and techniquarks through the exchange of weak gauge bosons.
 Despite the suppression by the weak coupling this offers a relatively clean look at standard-model and non--standard-model components of the cross section \cite{CooperSarkar:2011gf} also at neutrino observatories such as IceCube \cite{ref:icecube}.